-- No clinically meaningful drug interactions have been reported with varenicline. - Physiological changes resulting from smoking cessation (with or without varenicline) may alter the pharmacokinetics or pharmacodynamics of some medicinal products, for which dose adjustment may be necessary. - Details of drugs affected by stopping smoking are available from the Specialist Pharmacy Services - managing specific interactions with smoking: Managing specific interactions with smoking - SPS - Specialist Pharmacy Service - The first stop for professional medicines advice (accessed 10 October 2024)
+- No clinically meaningful drug interactions have been reported with varenicline. - Physiological changes resulting from smoking cessation (with or without varenicline) may alter the pharmacokinetics or pharmacodynamics of some medicinal products, for which dose adjustment may be necessary.

-- Individuals taking medications which may be affected by stopping smoking should be advised to inform their prescriber of their quit attempt in case they require dose adjustment or monitoring.
-A notification of supply should be sent by the pharmacist to the GP practice following supply under the PGD. - For individuals taking clozapine, BEFORE the supply of varenicline via PGD the pharmacist must inform the prescriber that the patient is making an attempt to stop smoking so that clozapine levels can be monitored.
+- Details of drugs affected by stopping smoking are available from the Specialist Pharmacy Services (www.sps.nhs.uk) - managing specific interactions with smoking: Managing specific interactions with smoking - SPS - Individuals taking medications which may be affected by stopping smoking should be advised to inform their prescriber of their quit attempt in case they require dose adjustment or monitoring.
+This should be established according to the individual circumstances before supply of varenicline.
+Following this, a notification of supply should be sent by the pharmacist to the GP practice following supply under the PGD. - For individuals taking clozapine, BEFORE the supply of varenicline via PGD the pharmacist must inform the prescriber that the patient is making an attempt to stop smoking so that clozapine levels can be monitored.
 Cautions - see BNF and Summary of Product Characteristics.
+Varenicline can only be supplied if contact can be made with prescriber prior to initiation and a monitoring plan put in place.
+See patient information leaflet NHS Lothian Clozapine and Smoking available here: Clozapine and Smoking